 Now, we need to ask ourselves: If the IVR offers the caller quick answers to most questions, why all the customer frustration and ill will toward IVR systems?
 We believe, based on our research, that customer frustration stems from the miscalculation of the limitations of automated self-service using voice response by the industry.
 An automated self-service system should provide the information to the customer in a clear, concise, and quick (CCQ) manner or transfer them to someone who can assist.
 And, like an ATM, no one should be forced to use it unless the business is closed.

 What is the fix for the IVR today?
 The first is that the IVR needs to cater to the user, not to the company.
-This requires that the company review the business rules, agent skill group mapping, and gain up front information on who their customers are and what they may need based on the status of their accounts.
+This requires that the company review the business rules, associate skill group mapping, and gain up front information on who their customers are and what they may need based on the status of their accounts.
 An IVR system can be designed to be proactive by having the ability to access the customer database using either the Auto Number Identifier (ANI) provided, or request the caller’s account number.
 Once received, the system can review the account and provide information specific to that caller.
 For example, if he or she has a bill due within a few days of the call, ask “are you calling to make a payment?” or if they are past due “would you like to set up a payment plan?”
-When calls are transferred to an agent, the agent should know all the information that the caller provided to the IVR; and ask different security questions to ID the caller.
+When calls are transferred to an associate, the associate should know all the information that the caller provided to the IVR; and ask different security questions to ID the caller.

 A well-designed IVR system is a win-win proposition

 The bottom line is: If an IVR user interface is set up correctly, people are not only willing to use it; they would prefer to use it.
-However, if there are messages up front, too many options without the ability to get to an agent (by pressing "0"), and long prompts, the callers will shut down and demand an agent.
-By following best practices such as shortening prompts, removing marketing messages, website addresses, or other informational messages when the caller is in queue for an agent, the customer will not hesitate to use the system.
+However, if there are messages up front, too many options without the ability to get to an associate (by pressing "0"), and long prompts, the callers will shut down and demand an associate.
+By following best practices such as shortening prompts, removing marketing messages, website addresses, or other informational messages when the caller is in queue for an associate, the customer will not hesitate to use the system.
 However, one bad system does ruin it for many good systems.

 So in retrospect, we believe that if the IVR is truly an automated self-service system that is provided to the customer as a matter of choice, that, similar to the ATM, more and more customers would have grown to depend on it and use it.
 However, we are at the point in IVR evolution where there is no going back.
 What we now have are numerous opportunities to improve the user interface of the IVR systems still in production that have upfront marketing messages, website addresses provided when the caller has chosen the phone as the channel to the company, and lengthy menu options that cannot be bypassed.